nisarg0/Kontest-Reminder/index.md

 - Each **Contest** has 4 options:
   1. Go to Contest
   2. Add to google calander
-  3. Set an alarm _which will open th contest tab 1 min prior to the contest_.
+  3. Set an alarm _which will open the contest tab 1 min prior to the contest_.
   4. Delete